takacsot/site-qualityontime.eu/wip/management-stack/estimation.md

 There are two main:

-- story point, and its variation like T-shirt size, etc
+- story point, and its variation like T-shirt size, and the new fun thing about noestimate (no estimate ha prerequirement like small stories and unified size sotries simply imagine all storey have the size of 1 and small enough to fitt into one sprint so we are truning to story points...)etc
 - effort in calendar unit

 ## story point